jedihe/freelancers-mini-tools/README.md

 Mini-tools for empowering freelancers working in very constrained contexts (shared hosting, etc).

+In short: set of tools (bash scripts) providing simple-yet-powerful automation to make on-going maintenance for Drupal websites quick and error-free, all this while being able to leverage cheap (shared) hosting to keep infrastructure costs very low.

 Freelancers' Mini-Tools (fmt) is my humble attempt at bringing some of the niceties of automation that are out of reach for low-budget projects in a form that is simple enough to be used by freelancers or very small teams.
 The goal